Implementing Process Attachment Tools#

 extern "C" {

-// Start attachment to a target process
+// Attach to a single process only

-// Detach from target process and cleanup
+// Detach from a process and all of its descendant processes

 }